nwhetsell/linter-csound/README.md

 The linter-csound preprocessor searches paths for files included using [`#include`](https://csound.com/docs/manual/include.html) in this order:

-1. The paths returned by [`Project::getPaths`](https://atom.io/docs/api/latest/Project#instance-getPaths).
-(This array usually contains one path that’s roughly equivalent to the current directory.)
+1. The paths returned by Atom’s [`Project::getPaths`](https://flight-manual.atom.io/api).
+(This is usually one path that’s roughly equivalent to the current directory.)

 2. The path of the file being preprocessed.